 Evolution and Race

-Introduction to Anthropology 2016 tackled the issue of Evolution and Race with these materials:
+In Anthropology 2016, we tackled the issue of Evolution and Race with these materials:

 - The chapter on “What Can Evolutionary Theory Tell Us about Human Variation?” in Anthropology: What Does it Mean to be Human? by Lavenda & Schultz.